-Several very small lot wines are crafted just for their Membership club – including a Rose and a 100% Cabernet Franc – often these wines are as tiny a production as a single barrel.
+Several very small lot wines are crafted just for their Membership offerings – including the estate Cabernet Sauvigon and a 100% Cabernet Franc – often these wines are as tiny a production as a single barrel.
 With 40 olive trees on the property (four of which are at least 150 years old) the winery also produces limited production olive oil.

 Their cleverly titled FYI wine club Membership includes not only wine shipments but concierge assistance in regards to your trips to Napa – where to stay, where to eat and what to experience in the valley.
 From a hospitality point of view, this is certainly a much needed value ad on that wineries often overlook.

 Their wines are distributed to several wines shops locally including ACME & 750 Wines in St. Helena.
 They currently sell some of the fruit each year to several premium wineries.
 They are also at fine restaurants in the valley including Bouchon and Press.
-For more information or to join their mailing list, visit: www.younginglewood.com
+Members of their allocation list are called FYIers (friends of Young Inglewood) and can choose from several membership options.
+For more information, to join their mailing list or to purchase wines, visit: www.younginglewood.com